adquesto/adquesto-php-sdk/README.md

 ### Webhooks

 We will send POST request to you Service webhook URL with `form-data` with one of the following actions.
-Each action represent changes that need to be undertaken for coherent experience.
+Each action represent changes that need to be undertaken on your end for coherent experience.

+You should respond with JSON `{"status": "OK"}`.
+If not, we will retry using exponential back-off strategy for 10 times.

 #### Service status update